-The "X-bar" syntax is basically a generalization over a wider set of phrase structure rules, taking the observation that most of the phrase structure rules we have seen are such that there is a head, and then a spot to the left of the head, a spot to the right of the head, and an ability to iterate in the middle.
+The "X-bar" syntax is basically a generalization over a wider set of phrase structure rules, taking the observation that most of the phrase structure rules we have seen are such that there is a head, and (in English), an area to the right of the head for arguments. a spot to the left of the head, and a spot to the right of the head.
 The idea is essentially that we can derive the phrase structure rules from a more general schema.
+We just concluded that we needed an "intermediate projection" (middle level) for TP (the T'), and so in keeping with the idea that we're trying to generalize over all rules we need, we'll suppose that the rules allow this intermediate constituent to exist-and in fact is always there (though not always doing any real work).
 The basic schema (ignoring adjuncts for now) looks like this: